Help us improve in just 2 minutes—share your thoughts in our reader survey.

 States determine their program solvency by using the Average High Cost Multiple (AHCM)—the ratio of the state's trust fund balance to the average of its three highest years of unemployment insurance payments.
 States with an AHCM below 1.0 risk insolvency.[20]

-As of a January 2024 report, 18 states had trust funds operating at or above the minimum solvency standard.
-Two states had trust funds with the lowest (least solvent) AHCM value of 0.00.[21]
+As of a March 2024 report, 19 states had trust funds operating at or above the minimum solvency standard.
+Two states and the Virgin Islands had trust funds with the lowest (least solvent) AHCM value of 0.00.[21]

 Economists and policy scholars disagree with respect to the positive and negative effects of unemployment insurance.
 While some suggest that unemployment insurance can help boost economic recoveries, for example, others claim that unemployment insurance can discourage laid-off workers from obtaining new employment.
 The following selected arguments highlight areas of disputation concerning the effects of unemployment insurance.